vpayno/exercism-workspace/go/logs-logs-logs/logs-doc.md

 func WithinLimit(log string, limit int) bool
 ```

-WithinLimit determines whether or not the number of characters in log is within the limit\.
+WithinLimit determines whether or not the number of characters in log is within the limit.

 <details><summary>Example</summary>
 <p>